Soumya9173/Heart-Risk-Prediction/README.md

 - `columns.pkl`: Serialized Python list (or similar) containing the exact feature names (including one‑hot encoded column names) and their order.

 Note on security: pickle/joblib files are executable code.
 Only open artifacts you trust.

-## Troubleshooting
-- FileNotFoundError for model/scaler/columns
-  - Ensure `KNN_heart.pkl`, `scaler.pkl`, and `columns.pkl` are in the same directory as `app.py`.

-- Version mismatch errors (e.g., from scikit‑learn/joblib)
-  - Try aligning package versions to those used during training.
-Start with the latest scikit‑learn and joblib; if issues persist, downgrade/upgrade carefully.

-- Streamlit command not found
-  - Ensure your virtual environment is activated and that `streamlit` is installed.
-On Windows, use PowerShell and activate with `.\.venv\Scripts\Activate`.

-- Port already in use
-  - Run with a different port: `streamlit run app.py --server.port 8502`.

-## Deployment
-- Streamlit Community Cloud:
-  1. Push this repository to GitHub.
-  2. Create a new app on https://streamlit.io/cloud pointing to `app.py`.
-  3. In the app’s settings, add Python dependencies (streamlit, pandas, scikit‑learn, joblib) in the package section or via a `requirements.txt` file.

-- Other options: Render, Hugging Face Spaces (Streamlit), or any VM where you can run `streamlit run`.